forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 # {{ page.title }}

 Forseti Notifier can send a variety of notifications to alert you of Forseti events.
-These notifications can be configured to be sent to different channels, and in different formats.
+You can configure notifications to send to different channels and in different formats.

 ### Notification Types